micro-lc/micro-lc.github.io/docs/micro-lc/core_plugins.md

 #### content
 - _type_: object;
 - _required_: `false`;
-- _description_: the definition of the child component.
+- _description_: the definition of the children components.
 This field makes this structure recursive.

 ### Structure example
 ```json